ProjectCIMS/TuDa.CIMS/STYLEGUIDE.md

 To enforce this in Rider you can change the formatting settings for razor files (Editor/Code Style/ASP.NET (Razor).

 - Processing Instructions
-    - Attributes format: `Each attribute on separate line`
+    - Attributes format: `First attribute on single line`
     - Attributes indenting: `Align by first attribute`
 - Inside of Tag Header
-    - Attributes format: `Each attribute on separate line`
+    - Attributes format: `First attribute on single line`
     - Attributes indenting: `Align by first attribute`
     - Sort attributes: `Checked`
     - Sort class attributes: `Checked`